fullstorydev/fullstory-segment-middleware-android/README.md

 2. Add the middleware during the initialization of your segment analytics client to enable FullStory.

-    - Create FullStoryMiddleware with appropriate settings
+    - Create FullStoryMiddleware with appropriate settings.

       ```java
-      // use the same values as Segment builder requires
+      // use the same values as Segment builder uses.
+By default, uses your segment write key
-      // if you set a segment tag explicitly,
+      // if you set a custom segment, tag explicitly (see below),
       // use the same tag rather than the write key to init FullStoryMiddleware
       FullStoryMiddleware fsm = new FullStoryMiddleware(getApplicationContext(),
                                                 "write_key",